rstone-11/CSE540_P1/README.md

 - **transfer.js:** Transfers custody of a batch token between roles.
 - **updateStatus.js:** Advances the lifecycle Status of a batch, enforcing the state machine and custodian check.
 - **pinDocument.js:** Pins an off-chain document CID to a batch for a given docType.
+- **recordTemp.js** Records a temperature reading for a batch and flags if there is a breach, callable by the oracle
+- **setRecall.js** Sets or clears a recall for a batch, with a reason CID, callable by the regulator
+- **timeline.js** Prints a human-readable snapshot and full event timeline for a batch